On Air Now

 As the Guns N' Roses rocker celebrates his birthday, we delve into the reason why he first chose his iconic headgear.

-Through the splits, bust ups and line-up changes over the years, no rocker's look has become more iconic than that of guitarist Slash and his famous hat.
+Through the splits, bust ups and line-up changes over the years, no rocker's look has become more iconic than that of the Paradise City guitarist and his famous hat.

-In fact, when it comes to performing on stage, in over three decades the rocker has barely been seen without it...
+In fact, when it comes to performing on stage over the last three decades, the rocker has barely been seen without it...

 Unless he's bashing out an epic guitar solo outside a church in the desert of course!